-Unsung hero sought for fridge award
+Unsung hero sought for fridge award6th September 2014

 The Institute of Refrigeration’s Service Engineers’ Section is recognising those who have spent a whole lifetime in the field as a hands on service, maintenance, installation or commissioning engineer with its Lifetime Achievement Award.